 Kookaburra Tree

 To be honest, this is not actually a “kookaburra” tree, but how many of you can hear that song now in your head?!
 I cannot begin to explain why we sang it when I was young, in the late 1960s and early 1970s.
-The Oracle could explain a bit about that ear worm I now cannot get rid of, but I’ll get to that later.
+Fortunately, the Oracle could explain a bit about that ear worm I now cannot get rid of, but I’ll get to that later.

 This quilt – with a native New Zealand tree called a Pohutukawa – was made for my cousin’s first grandchild.
 I have been thrilled to connect with him due to my rambling blogs, and we periodically touch base, even though he lives in New Zealand.
 No matter what the holiday, his is the first greeting I receive!
 When I learned his daughter was having a child, I wanted to send them a quilt.
-Fortunately, I knew my sister was heading to NZ and could carry the quilt to them (under much duress, mind you, as she is an minimalist packer… she only had a carry on for a 3 week trip to NZ!).
+Fortunately, I knew my sister was heading to NZ and could carry the quilt to them (under much duress, mind you, as she is a minimalist packer… she only had a carry-on for a 3-week trip to NZ!).
 I asked my cousin what his daughter loved, and he mentioned trees.
 Off to The Oracle to find images of native NZ trees.
 There are a number, but when you filter your search to only present drawings, this design shows up.
 Sadly, it is not attributed to anyone, other than to say it is aboriginal in origin.
 NZ has summer when we are slogging through winter, so the Pohutukawa tree is in full bloom at Christmas time, thus it is considered their holiday tree.
 I was attracted to the shape and colors.

 I work very part time helping a local print company manage their accounting, and the owner is wonderful at creative projects (Little Fort Media in Waukegan).
 I asked her to enlarge the image to create a pattern.
 As the piece is a mirror image of itself, I actually told her she only needed half of the piece.
 The bird is not, though, so I did need all of him.